AvantikaNaik/AvantikaNaik.github.io/README.md

 Original by CEEVEE with KARDS from Styleshouts, with further edits from Sungwoo Kang :)

-For any questions on starting a personal website for resume, please contact swkang73@stanford.edu / sunnybd97@gmail.com.
+For any questions on starting a personal website for resume, please contact tikanaik@gmail.com / avantikn@andrew.cmu.edu.

 SOURCES AND CREDITS: